namti/image-resizor/README.md

 # image-resizor
-This package support resizing images and correcting the image orientation in browsers.
+This package supports resizing images and correcting the image orientation in browsers.

 Supported formats: `jpg`, `jpeg`, `png`, `heic`, `heif`